Hinduism in the United States: Early immigration struggles

-Temple vandalism
+Temple theft and vandalism

 In February 2015, Hindu temples in Kent and the Seattle Metropolitan area were vandalized, and in April 2015, a Hindu temple in north Texas was vandalized with xenophobic images spray-painted on its walls.
 In January 2019, the Swaminarayan Temple in Kentucky was vandalized.
 Black paint was sprayed on the deity; the words "Jesus is the only God" and the Christian cross was spray painted on various walls.

 Around 2022, there were several cases of vandalism of Hindu Temples in New York by Khalistan separatists, including the destruction of Mahatma Gandhi's statue outside Shri Tulsi Mandir in South Richmond Hill, New York, which was vandalized two times, first on August 3, 2022, and then on August 16, 2022, wherein 5-6 miscreants smashed the Gandhi statue with sledgehammers and spray painted Khalistan on the statue.
 In September 2022, a man named Sukhpal Singh was arrested and charged with a hate crime incident at the Hindu temple in Queens, New York, in which he destroyed the Gandhi statue and spray painted derogatory words.

-In October 2023, there was a burglary at a Hindu mandir in Sacramento, California, with six suspects stealing a donation box from the premises, some Hindu groups alleged that the theft was motivated by religious hate.
-The incident, which took place at the Hari Om Radha Krishna Mandir in Sacramento, was condemned by the Coalition of Hindus of North America (CoHNA) as a potential hate crime.
+In October 2023, there was a burglary at the Hari Om Radha Krishna Mandir in Sacramento, California, with six suspects stealing a donation box from the premises Some Hindu groups alleged that the theft was motivated by religious hate; the police have not arrested any suspects.

+In January 2024, a Hindu temple in California was defaced with pro-Khalistan graffiti.
+In September 2024, the BAPS Shri Swaminarayan Mandir in Melville, New York was vandalized with anti-Hindu and anti-India graffiti.
+The incident drew condemnation from a bipartisan group of U.S lawmakers ahead of Indian Prime Minister Narendra Modi's visit to the country.
+Less than ten days later, another BAPS temple near Sacramento, California was vandalized for a second time and damage inflicted to a pipeline on the premises.

+In March 2025, a BAPS Swaminarayan Mandir in Los Angeles was vandalised with anti-India messages, the local authorities classified the incident as a hate crime.
+In July 2025, ISKCON Sri Sri Radha Krishna Temple in Utah was struck with 20-30 gunshots over the span of several nights with devotees present inside the temple premises.
+The shooting caused structural damage to the temple and the Consulate General of India in San Francisco condemned the attack as a suspected hate crime.
+In August 2025, a BAPS Swaminarayan Mandir in Greenwood, Indiana was defaced with anti-India graffiti, the Hindu American Foundation described the attack as a part of continued attacks on BAPS temple in the United States within a year.
+The Consulate General in Chicago called the desecration "reprehensible".

-In January 2024, a Hindu temple in California was defaced with pro Khalistan graffiti.
+In January 2026, a Sri Venkateswara temple in Cary, North Carolina was vandalized.